-Whilst very similar, there is variation between specialties in the format and question areas.
-However, o ne of the three stations will always assess your evidence and your suitability for the specialty.
-For specialty specific interview content please refer to each specialty's page.
+Whilst very similar, there is variation between specialties in the format and question areas; specialty-specific interview content is detailed on each specialty's page.

 Certain specialties require you to prepare a presentation prior to the day and therefore it is very important to check whether or not this applies to you.

-All stations will be staffed by two consultant interviewers, each of whom will award you a mark on each of two aspects assessed in that station.
-This means that you will be assessed and scored by six different inteviewers and given 12 individual marks.
+All interview panels will be staffed by two interviewers, each of whom will award you a mark on four different question areas.
+This means that you will be given eight individual marks.

-In some cases a third clinician at station 1 may be present to assist with the checking/review of your documentation and the application; however, you will only be marked by the two asking questions.
+In some cases a third clinician may be present to share questioning of candidates and help with the runing of the day.
+However, you will only be scored by two clinician interviewers.